youtype/boto3_stubs_docs/mypy_boto3_macie2/client.md

 ### search_resources

-Retrieves (queries) statistical data and other information about AWS resources that Amazon Macie monitors and analyzes.
+Retrieves (queries) statistical data and other information about Amazon Web Services resources that Amazon Macie monitors and analyzes.

 Type annotations for `boto3.client("macie2").search_resources` method.